skdreier/religion_lgbtq/README.md

 # WORK IN PROGRESS

 # religion_lgbtq
-This repository will contain replication materials for a working paper ("African, Religious, and Tolerant: How religious diversity shapes attitudes toward sexual minorities.")

 Replication material for "African, Religious, and Tolerant?
 How Religious Diversity Shapes Attitudes Towards Sexual Minorities in Africa" (article under review)